 The SF HCSO is best thought of as a form of enhancement to the minimum wage in San Francisco.
-Merely offering a very generous plan (even free!) does not satisfy the HCSO.
-The employee must actually receive the sufficient level of health care expenditures.
+Merely offering a generous plan generally does not satisfy the HCSO.
+Absent the informal "free plan" exception, the employee must actually receive the sufficient level of health care expenditures.
 That means the employer must still contribute to the City Option for employees who waive the plan and for whom no exemption applies.